dougeby/IntuneDocs/intune/early-edition-nda.md

 In a future update, retired devices will be removed from the device compliance dashboard.
 This will change your compliance numbers.

-### Change in the update process for on-premises connectors <!-- 2277554 -->
-Based on feedback from customers, the way updates are made to on-premises connectors will be changed.
-After you initially install an on-premises connector, updates will happen automatically.
-This change will begin with the new PFX Certificate Connector for Microsoft Intune and will subsequently roll out to other types of on-premises connectors.

 <!-- 1807 start -->